 Every Effective Home Page Needs Certain Elements

 Your website’s home page is like the central hub for your website.
 The success of the rest of your website depends on the effectiveness of your home page.
 If you have a terrible layout or a confusing message, or it is difficult to find information, it’s likely that no one will go further than that page.
-Let’s take a look at a few essential elements that every successful home page needs.
+Let’s take a look at a few essential elements that every effective home page